 If you teach a student over 10, chances are they have a cell phone.
 At the very least.
-Some may show up to class with an assortment of gadgets, including iPods, PSPs, or Blackberries just to name a few.
+Some may show up to class with an assortment of gadgets, including iPods, PSPs, or iPhones just to name a few.
 So, how should you handle this?
 Issue a complete ban on any gadget or use them to your advantage?

 First comes acceptance.
 Like it or not, iPhones, iPods, iPads and the like, are here to stay.
 And if they don’t stay, they will be easily replaced by other “i” products.
 Backpacks and bags even come with special compartments that are specifically designed for such devices.
 It wouldn’t be unheard of for an adult learner to bring a laptop to class.
 Schools are wired with WiFi.
 It’s so easy to take these gadgets everywhere we go – why not bring them into the ESL classroom?

 Next, comes the question: should you completely ban them from your ESL classroom?
 Some schools have a policy regarding the use of technological devices within school grounds.
 Check your school’s policy.
 If they are not allowed, communicate this to your students.
 They must understand that it is school policy and that if they insist on bringing technological devices to school, they may be confiscated.
 In this case, the responsibility lies with your students.

 But what if your ESL school has no such policy?
 You may choose to ban electronic devices from your classroom anyway, and if you do, this is a rule you must be prepared to enforce.
 But you might be more successful with your students if, instead of banning electronic devices, you teach them some good gadget etiquette.